Magnetic-field-induced chiral hidden order in URu2Si2: Metamagnetism within our self-consistently extracted magnetic field-temperature phase diagram

-The resulting ${\cal B}-T$ phase diagram is depicted in Fig.\ref{fig:1}a,b.
+The resulting ${\cal B}-T$ phase diagram is depicted in Fig.~\ref{fig:1}a,b.
 We observe that our phase diagram grasps to a large extent both qualitative and quantitative features of the experimental observations \cite{reentrantHO,Kim}.
 At ${\cal B}=0$T, $\Delta_1=0$ and $\Delta_2=1.55{\rm meV}$.
-The latter order parameter corresponds to the $id_{x^2-y^2}$ component that as we observe in Fig.\ref{fig:1}c, slightly decreases upon raising the magnetic field for low temperatures.
-In contrast, the $d_{xy}$ order parameter $\Delta_1$, rises monotonically.
-We locate a Metamagnetic Critical End Point \cite{Grigera} (MCEP) at ${\cal B}_{c1}=33.5$T and T$\simeq$3K, down to which the driving HO gap, $\Delta_2$, evolves continuously with the magnetic field satisfying the quadratic relation $\Delta_2({\cal B}_z)/\Delta_2(0)\simeq 1-({\cal B}_z\up/{\cal B}_{c1}\up)^2$.
+The latter order parameter corresponds to the $id_{x^2-y^2}$ component which as we observe in Fig.~\ref{fig:1}c, slightly decreases upon raising the magnetic field for low temperatures.
+In contrast, the $d_{xy}$ order pa\-ra\-me\-ter $\Delta_1$, rises monotonically.
+A MCEP \cite{Grigera} (MCEP) is located at ${\cal B}_{c1}=33.5$T and T$\simeq$3K, down to which the driving HO gap, $\Delta_2$, evolves con\-ti\-nu\-ously with the magnetic field satisfying the quadratic relation $\Delta_2({\cal B}_z)/\Delta_2(0)\simeq 1-({\cal B}_z\up/{\cal B}_{c1}\up)^2$.
 This behaviour has been verified in magnetoresistance measurements \cite{Mentink}.
-In stark contrast, $\Delta_2$ remains practically constant for temperatures below the MCEP, giving rise to the field independent energy scale witnessed in the inelastic magnetic response at $\bm{Q}_1$ \cite{Bourdarot}.
-A continuous evolution with the field is not compatible with the first-order character of the metamagnetic step.
-This property settles the controversy concerning the field dependence of the HO.
+In stark contrast, $\Delta_2$ remains practically constant for temperatures below the MCEP which could explain the field independent energy scale witnessed in the inelastic magnetic response at $\bm{Q}_1$ \cite{Bourdarot}, in terms of the spin exciton scenario \cite{IncommensurateSpinResonance}.
+A continuous evolution with the field is not compatible with the first-order character of the meta\-ma\-gnetic step.
+This property can settle the controversy concerning the observed field dependence of the HO.